 CWD is a fatal degenerative disease of the central nervous system in cervids (members of the deer family) such as white-tailed deer and moose.
 It belongs to the group of transmissible spongiform encephalopathies (TSEs).
 CWD shares features with bovine spongiform encephalopathy (mad cow disease) in cattle and scrapie in sheep.
 These diseases are caused by a prion, a particle naturally present in the cells of the nervous system.
 The prions that cause TSEs are abnormally formed and are able to transmit that abnormality to healthy proteins.
 The build-up of abnormal prions destroys the nerve cells.

-CWD is spreading in North America.
-Since being identified in Colorado in 1967, it has spread to 24 other U.S. states and two Canadian provinces, Alberta and Saskatchewan.
-Closer to Québec, a few cases of CWD were detected in New York State in 2005, but no other cases have been detected since, thanks to a rapid and effective response.
-CWD was detected for the first time in Europe in 2016, in reindeer and moose in Norway.
+The disease is spreading in North America.
+Since it first appeared in Colorado in 1967, it has spread across 25 other U.S. states.
+Closer to Québec, a few cases of CWD were detected in New York State in 2005.
+However, thanks to quick and effective action, no other cases have been reported since.
+In Canada, the disease is present in Alberta and Saskatchewan.
+In 2016, the first case of CWD was discovered in Europe in Norway’s deer and moose populations.

 There are no known treatments or vaccines for prion diseases.

 Once CWD is introduced into wildlife, it is extremely difficult to eradicate.

 CWD is fatal to infected animals.
 In the provinces and States where the disease is long established, there has been a significant, irreversible drop in the cervid population, resulting in impacts on hunting activities and the associated economic spin-offs.